p-adema/info-vis/docs/dataset-preprocessing.md

 resulted in a 7.2MB parquet file, rather than a 145MB CSV file.

-After all, a total of 955 columns spanning 9 datasets have been reduced to a single dataset containing only 19 columns and 535,759 rows.
+After all, a total of 955 columns spanning 9 datasets have been reduced to a single dataset containing 19 columns and 535,759 rows.

 ## Variable descriptions